steve3535/lnx-bootcamp-1/gitops/notes.md

    Pull pulls data from a distant repo you are connected to.
    `git pull` or `git pull origin master:master` (pull the content of the master branch of the remote origin into the local master branch)
    In other words, only pull actually updates the local repo with the contents of the remote repo.
+   **Remark:**
    The underlying operation of pull is a merge.
 And by default, it will integrate the whole remote branch and will create a merge revision.
-   To avoid the above, specify the rebase option: `git pull --rebase`
+   To avoid the above, specify the rebase option: `git pull --rebase` This remark is relevant when you have changes both in the local and remote repos.

 > **EXERCISE**
 > You are studentx on kvm-host-1.
 There is a studentx_bis (password = studentx_bis) on kvm-host-2.